viamrobotics/docs/docs/get-started/installation/prepare/odroid-c4-setup.md

 - An [Odroid C4 board](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/)
 - A 12V/2A power supply
-- A Micro HDMI to HDMI cable, for display
+- A Micro USB to HDMI cable, for display
 - An ethernet cable and/or USB Wi-Fi dongle, for network connectivity
 - A computer, for development
 - (Optional) A microSD card, if you plan to boot from SD instead of eMMC